 Desexing your companion animals saves lives

-The overpopulation of companion animals in New Zealand is a huge concern, and thousands of animals end up homeless or neglected every year as a result.
+The overpopulation of pets in New Zealand is a huge concern, and thousands of animals end up homeless or neglected every year as a result.
 SPCA works hard to find homes for these animals, but it is an unending battle - we need your help!

 We also run regular desexing campaigns for owned pets, and work with local rescue organisations to desex stray cats in our community.

 Desexing is the surgical removal of part of the animals’ reproductive system.
 Under New Zealand legislation, this is a significant surgical procedure and must only be undertaken by a veterinarian, or a veterinary student under the supervision of a veterinarian.